 Doing cardio, or aerobic exercise, is an excellent way to burn calories and improve overall health.

-Examples of cardio include running, brisk walking, biking and rowing.
+Examples of cardio include running, brisk walking, biking, and rowing.

 Protein shakes are an easy way to add extra protein to your diet.

-Foods high in monounsaturated fatty acids include olive oil, avocados, nuts and seeds.
+Foods high in monounsaturated fatty acids include olive oil, avocados, nuts, and seeds (

 Losing muscle mass is a common side effect of dieting.

-Performing exercises while standing up may benefit your health more than performing the same exercises while sitting or using weight machines.
+If you’re able, performing exercises while standing up may benefit your health more than performing the same exercises while sitting or using weight machines.

 By standing, you activate more muscles to maintain balance and hold up your weight.
-Therefore, you’ll spend more energy working out (54).
+Therefore, you’ll spend more energy working out (

-A study comparing the effects of standing and sitting exercises showed that some standing exercises increased muscle activation by 7–25%, compared to sitting (55).
+A 2013 study comparing the effects of standing and sitting exercises showed that some standing exercises increased muscle activation by 7–25%, compared to sitting (